miklevin/MikeLev.in/_posts/2023-05-09-switch-hardware-regularly.md

 headline: Discovering the Benefits of Switching Hardware Regularly and Exploring the City on a Spring Fling!
 description: This post explores the importance of regularly switching hardware, as well as other lessons on working effectively.
 It also includes videos of a nice walk and a ferry ride as a reward for the hard work.
 keywords: Murphy's Law, OpenAI, Python, Encoding Issues, Venn-nvim Diagrams, Switch Hardware Regularly, One Monitor, Virtual Desktops, Feedback Loop, Rabbit Holes, Iterating, Love and Intensity, Roller Coaster, Differentiation, Dependency Injection, Interchangeable, Natural Sequences, GPT-like Model, Custom-trained, SEO, MOZ, Spring Fling, City, Driving, Walk, Ferry
-categories: ai, rabbit holes, python, seo
+categories: ai, seo, rabbit holes, python
 permalink: /blog/switch-hardware-regularly/
 layout: post
 group: blog